Mea Culpa: I Said Trump and Bibi Would Blow Up

 Sensing things are moving his way, Netanyahu recently advised the administration to cancel or fix the nuclear deal.
 Indeed, in little more than a year, he’s witnessed a transition from an administration that defended and touted the Iran nuclear deal as its most important foreign-policy accomplishment to one that sees it as Satan’s finger on Earth.
 Within weeks of his meeting with Trump, the president may choose not to certify the Iran accord and in doing so create a downward cycle toward its demise.

 The other great source of tension, of course, is the peace process.
 Here, there’s been a sea change from the style and substance of the Obama administration.
 Instead of ensuring that there’s sufficient “daylight” between the United States and Israel, to demonstrate credibility with the Arabs, Trump has gone out of his way to bond with Jerusalem like a barnacle to the side of a boat.
-He’s taken differences with Israel on settlements out of the public conversation; refused to press Netanyahu to commit to Palestinian statehood; pushed the Palestinians on ending support for violence and terror; pressed them to end payments to prisoners and martyrs; and vigorously defended Israel at the United Nations.
+He’s taken differences with Israel on settlements out of the public conversation, refused to press Netanyahu to commit to Palestinian statehood, pushed the Palestinians on ending support for violence and terror, pressed them to end payments to prisoners and martyrs, and vigorously defended Israel at the United Nations.
 Palestinians report that his envoys consistently betray a pro-Israeli bias.

 Indeed, despite a promise to pursue the “ultimate deal” (a conflict-ending peace agreement), the administration itself seems increasingly dubious about its prospects.
-In a leaked transcript of a briefing with White House interns, Jared Kushner — the president’s son-in-law and lead negotiator— wondered whether a peace deal was possible and what, if anything new, the administration might contribute to a solution.
+In a leaked transcript of a briefing with White House interns, Jared Kushner — the president’s son-in-law and lead negotiator — wondered whether a peace deal was possible and what, if anything new, the administration might contribute to a solution.
 All of this paints a picture of an administration adrift on the peace process — a reality that has helped ease tensions with an Israeli government that fears any U.S. initiative that might require tough decisions on big issues such as borders and Jerusalem.

 Trump’s team ensures a love affair with Israel

 Personnel doesn’t always shape policy.
 But the team the Trump administration has assembled to work the peace process is composed of individuals whose passion, support, and sensitivities to Israeli needs and concerns exceeds anything we’ve seen in recent years.
-Between Kushner; the president’s envoy, Jason Greenblatt; and the U.S. Ambassador to Israel David Friedman, you have individuals who are not only strongly pro-Israel, but highly sympathetic to the settlement enterprise, and whose lives as American Jews have been deeply shaped by their collective experience with Israel.
+Between Kushner; the president’s envoy, Jason Greenblatt; and U.S. Ambassador to Israel David Friedman, you have individuals who are not only strongly pro-Israel, but also highly sympathetic to the settlement enterprise — and whose lives as American Jews have been deeply shaped by their collective experience with Israel.
 Add in the highly influential Israeli ambassador to Washington, Ron Dermer, who has direct lines to Trump, and you have a pretty tight circle of circle of individuals reinforcing pro-Israeli sensibilities.

 But let’s be clear.
-Gaining Israel’s confidence on peacemaking is critically important and that means understanding Israel’s situation, particularly when it comes to security.
+Gaining Israel’s confidence on peacemaking is critically important, and that means understanding Israel’s situation, particularly when it comes to security.
 It also demands fairly assessing the needs of the Palestinians and Arabs, too.
 I speak with some experience on these matters.
-During the Bush 41/James Baker years, I was part of a small group that also included American Jews with strong attachment to Israel.
-But the circle of analysis and prescription included the secretary of state, other advisers around him, and the Near East Affairs Bureau that balanced out the policy.
+During the George H.W.
+Bush/James Baker years, I was part of a small group of advisers that also included American Jews with strong attachment to Israel.
+But the circle of analysis and prescription included the secretary of state, other advisers around him, and the Bureau of Near Eastern Affairs, which balanced out the policy.

-The system didn’t work nearly as well during the Clinton administration, where those of us working the negotiations tended to place more importance on Israel’s needs than those of the Palestinians.
-But even then we at least tried to wrestle with how to reconcile Israeli and Palestinian needs on both interim— and permanent— status issues and had our share of very tough fights with both Netanyahu and Ehud Barak.
+The system didn’t work nearly as well during the Clinton administration, when those of us working the negotiations tended to place more importance on Israel’s needs than on those of the Palestinians.
+But even then, we at least tried to wrestle with how to reconcile Israeli and Palestinian needs on both interim and permanent status issues and had our share of very tough fights with both Netanyahu and Ehud Barak.
 Given the composition of the current peace process crowd, I just don’t see any of this playing out.
 In fact, it seems that Trump’s peace-process team reserves the honey for the Israelis and the vinegar for the Palestinians.

 Looking back now, my prediction last year of impending trouble in the U.S.-Israeli relationship was always something of a fraught prediction, particularly based on my own longstanding analysis.
 My view has always been that Israel is the only country in the region where there’s any mutual coincidence of values and interests.
 Despite all of Israel’s transgressions and imperfections — largely centered on its policies toward Palestinians — the behavior of its neighbors was far worse and would remain so.
 Marry that to the resonance of the Israel issue in a president’s domestic political calculations and, bingo, you produce a pretty enduring bond.